Hackensack, New Jersey: Public transportation

-The city is served by three train stations on NJ Transit's Pascack Valley Line, two of them in Hackensack, providing service to Hoboken Terminal, with connecting service to Penn Station New York and other NJ Transit service at Secaucus Junction.
+The city is served by three train stations on NJ Transit's Pascack Valley Line, two of them in Hackensack, providing service to Hoboken Terminal with connecting service to Penn Station New York and other NJ Transit service at Secaucus Junction.
 Anderson Street station serves central Hackensack while Essex Street station serves southern portions of the city.
 The New Bridge Landing station, located adjacent to the city line in River Edge also serves the northernmost parts of Hackensack, including The Shops at Riverside.

-NJ Transit buses include lines 144, 157, 162, 163, 164, 165 and 168 serving the Port Authority Bus Terminal in Midtown Manhattan; the 171, 175, 178 and 182 to the George Washington Bridge Bus Station; the 76 to Newark; the 83 route to Jersey City; and local service on the 709, 712, 751, 752, 753, 755, 756, 762, 770, 772 and 780 lines.
-Many of the bus routes stop, originate and terminate at the Hackensack Bus Terminal, a regional transit hub.
-Route 1X jitney of Fordham Transit originates/terminates at the bus terminal with service Inwood, Manhattan via Fort Lee Road.
-Spanish Transportation and several other operators provide frequent jitney service along Route 4 between Paterson, New Jersey, and the George Washington Bridge Bus Station.
+NJ Transit provides bus service on routes 144, 162, 163, 164, 165 and 168 to the Port Authority Bus Terminal in Midtown Manhattan; the 171, 175, 178 and 182 to the George Washington Bridge Bus Station; the 76 to Newark; the 83 to Jersey City; and local service on routes 709, 712, 751, 752, 753, 755, 756, 762, 770, 772 and 780.
+Most routes serve the Hackensack Bus Terminal.
+Spanish Transportation provides frequent jitney service along Route 4 between Paterson and the George Washington Bridge Bus Station.

 The Passaic-Bergen Rail Line planned to have two stops in Hackensack, but the proposal went dormant.